 Failure to provide all of the required information as stated in this vacancy announcement may result in an ineligible rating or may affect the overall rating.

 DHS offers competitive salaries and an attractive benefits package, including: health, dental, vision, life, and long-term care insurance; retirement plan; Thrift Savings Plan [similar to a 401(k)]; Flexible Spending Account; Employee Assistance Program; personal leave days; and paid federal holidays.
-Other benefits may include: uniform allowance; health and wellness programs; transportation subsidies; and tuition reimbursement.
+Other benefits may include: flexible work schedules; telework; tuition reimbursement; transportation subsidies; uniform allowance; health and wellness programs; and fitness centers.
 DHS is committed to employee development and offers a variety of employee training and developmental opportunities.
-For more information, go to the DHS Careers website and select Employee Benefits.
+For more information, click here .

 Review our benefits